Podcast: A Nontraditional Student Perspective

 Listening Time — 32:40

-At age 39, Kelly Clarke became a physical therapist.
+At age 39, Kelly Clark became a physical therapist.
 Despite knowing she wanted to become a physical therapist at the age of 17, Kelly’s life and career took her down a different path.
 But what Kelly knew the entire time was that the profession of physical therapy was her calling.

 By the time she entered physical therapy school, she was what we’re going to call in this episode a “nontraditional student”—older than most of her student peers, having explored other careers before pursuing the physical therapy profession.